-Applications require a time to "start" generating traffic and may take an optional time to "stop."
+Applications require a time to "start" generating traffic and may take an optional time to "stop".
 We provide both.
 These times are set using the ApplicationContainer methods Start and Stop.
 These methods take Time parameters.
 In this case, we use an explicit C++ conversion sequence to take the C++ double 1.0 and convert it to an ns-3 Time object using a Seconds cast.
+Be aware that the conversion rules may be controlled by the model author, and C++ has its own rules, so you can't always just assume that parameters will be happily converted for you.
 The two lines, will cause the echo server application to Start (enable itself) at one second into the simulation and to Stop (disable itself) at ten seconds into the simulation.
-By virtue of the fact that we have implicitly declared a simulation event (the application stop event) to be executed at ten seconds, the simulation will last at least ten seconds.
+By virtue of the fact that we have declared a simulation event (the application stop event) to be executed at ten seconds, the simulation will last at least ten seconds.